Los Angeles: Libraries

 The Los Angeles Public Library system operates 72 public libraries in the city.
 Enclaves of unincorporated areas are served by branches of the County of Los Angeles Public Library, many of which are within walking distance to residents.

 Cuisine

 Los Angeles's food culture is a fusion of global cuisine brought on by the city's rich immigrant history and population.
 As of 2025, the Michelin Guide recognized 20 starred restaurants including 2 restaurants Providence and Somni which earned 3 Michelin stars.

 Latin American immigrants, particularly Mexican immigrants, brought tacos, burritos, quesadillas, tortas, tamales, and enchiladas served from food trucks and stands, taquerias, and cafés.
-Asian restaurants, many immigrant-owned, exist throughout the city with hotspots in Chinatown, Koreatown, and Little Tokyo.
+Asian restaurants, many immigrant-owned, exist throughout the city with hotspots in Chinatown, Koreatown, Little Tokyo, Thai Town and Historic Filipinotown.
 Los Angeles also carries an outsized offering of vegan, vegetarian, and plant-based options.